craft-oa/gdpr-inivaion/README.md

-# Project for CRAFT-OA UI-libray issues
+# Project for CRAFT-OA GDPR